TheJumpCloud/support/_posts/2022-02-10-Grant-Admin-Rights.md

   - automation
 ---

 This script prompts the user to enter username, system Id, and minutes of how long the user is going to be an admin/sudo.
-If no system Id is found, the script outputs a table of systems with hostname, id, and version that is bound to user.
+If inputed system Id is not found, the script outputs a table of systems with hostname, id, and version that is bound to user.
 After granted admin status, the user will need to relogin to see the admin access change.
 The user is revoked admin status after x mins provided in the function.
 User must relogin to be demoted to standard user.

 ### Basic Usage